This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Versatile: Enjoy as an appetizer, side dish, or main course with coleslaw and your favorite dipping sauce.
+• Versatile: Serve as an appetizer, side, or main dish.

 Ingredients